napari/napari.github.io/tutorials/labels.md

 The `translucent` setting will cause the layer to blend with the layers below it if you decrease its opacity, but will fully block those layers if its opacity is 1.
 This is a reasonable default, useful for many applications.

+The final blending mode `additive` will cause the layer to blend with the layers below even when it has full opacity.
+This mode is very useful for visualizing multiple layers at the same time.

 ## naming layers

 All our layers support a `name` property that can be set inside a text box inside the layer widget in the layers list.
 The name of each layer is forced into being unique so that you can use the name to index into `viewer.layers` to retrieve the layer object.